 We will begin our day with a tour of the Temple Mount.
 Here we will discuss the modern reality of the site presently administered by Jordan as well as the past and future Temples.
 We will then tour the Western Wall Tunnels.
 The exposed portion of the Western Wall is approximately 200 feet long; the tunnel provides access to an additional 1,591 ft. of ancient wall.
 Almost 150 ft. into the tunnel we will see a sealed off entrance to a small synagogue known as “The Cave.”
 This is believed to be the closest point one can get to the Ancient Holy of Holies.

 Mount of Olives, Mt.
-Zion Dig, Zion Gate, Upper Room, and Pilate’s judgment seat, Garden Tomb, Mt. of Olives, Sea of Galilee, and Boat Ride.
+Zion Dig, Zion Gate, Upper Room, Pilate’s judgment seat, Garden Tomb, Mt. of Olives, Sea of Galilee, and Boat Ride.

 We will begin our day with a walking tour.
 The tour will include the traditional sites of David’s Tomb and Upper Room.
 We will also visit the newly discovered authentic site of Pontius Pilate’s Judgement Seat with the Gabbatha Pavement and the Praetorium where Jesus spent the final hours of his life before being crucified.
 After our walking tour, we will take the bus to the Garden Tomb for a tour and then go to the top of the Mount of Olives for a breathtaking view of the Old City before going to the Galilee, stopping at Shiloh time permitting.
 At sunset we will take a boat ride on the Sea of Galilee and then settle into our rooms at the Leonardo Club on the shore of the Sea of Galilee.

 Caesarea Philippi, Tel Dan, Golan Heights, and lunch in Druze Village